Each month during the school year, FPES provides its member newspapers with educational resources for important holidays and observances.

 May 3 is celebrated worldwide as World Press Freedom Day.
 It is an opportunity to: celebrate the fundamental principles of press freedom; assess the state of press freedom throughout the world; defend the media from attacks on their independence; and pay tribute to journalists who have lost their lives in the line of duty.

-National Hurricane Preparedness Week (May 4-10)
+National Hurricane Preparedness Week (May TBD)

 Asian American and Native Hawaiian / Pacific Islander Heritage Month